hectoryee/hectoryee.github.io/_posts/2019-02-01-intern-write-up.md

 HC here does not recognise talents.
 That's a sad truth.
 I actually came to CADS to pick up Data Science skills but I was moved to BI.
 I heard another sadder case, to do odd jobs their entire stay at CADS even though they clearly want to get to know Data Science.
 It is an irony CADS is training people outside the company but does not recognise talents inside.
 Leverage the right people at the right time.

+## Management

+Management level is aloof to people like me.
+I only have the honour to see them when there's meeting.
+It makes them disconnected to the bottom level of the hierachy.
+I don't think they would know how the members feel deep down below.
+I believe they are committed to their own task.
+I have yet to see great leadership that can lead

+## Takeaway